keyfactor-pub/terraform-provider-ejbca/docs/resources/certificate.md

 The EJBCA Certificate resource supports 'automatic' certificate renewal via the `early_renewal_hours` attribute.
 If this value is greater than zero and the certificate is known to expire within the number of hours specified by this resource, Terraform plan will mark `ready_for_renewal`  to trigger recreation of the Certificate resource.
 Then, upon the next apply, the Certificate will be renewed.

+The EJBCA Certificate Resource uses the following EJBCA API endpoints:

+* `POST /v1/certificate/pkcs10enroll` - Used to enroll a certificate with a PKCS#10 Certificate Signing Request
+* `POST /v1/certificate/search` - Used to search for a certificate by serial number
+* `GET /v1/ca/{subject_dn}/certificate/download` - Used to download the CA certificate chain if it was not provided in the response from `/v1/certificate/search`
+* `PUT /v1/certificate/{issuer_dn}/{certificate_serial_number}/revoke` - Used to revoke a certificate

 ## Example Usage